ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `OnTriggerOverlap` function.
-This function will check the overlapping object to see if it is a **Player** type.
-If it is a player, then `DisablePlayer` is called to disable the players control.
+This function will check the object that entered the bounds of the trigger is a **Player** type.
+If it is a player that entered the trigger, then `DisablePlayer` is called to disable the players control of their character.

 ```lua
 obj:SetWorldPosition(Vector3.New(triggerPos.x, triggerPos.y, triggerPos.z))
 obj:SetWorldRotation(Rotation.New(0, 0, triggerRot.z))
 ```

+The position and rotation of the player needs to be set.
+The position of the player can be set using the position of the trigger.
+The `z` rotation of the trigger is used for the player so the player's character faces the direction of the trigger.
+This will make the player's character face the cosmetic camera.

 The position and rotation of the player needs to be set.
 You can use the position and rotation of the trigger.
 Using the rotation gives you more flexibility on the direction a player is facing.